Mindful Practice for the Modern Violinist

 Practicing with Awareness

-At some point most of us have practised like we were putting in time rather than doing anything with it.
+At some point most of us have practiced like we were putting in time rather than doing anything with it.
 The bow moves, the passage repeats, the session ends.
 Something happened, but nothing changed.

 This is not a new idea.
 It is, in fact, one of the oldest ones in the teaching tradition – and it sits at the heart of Historically Informed Performance (HIP).